 National Association of Medicaid Fraud Control Units

-NAMFCU is staffed by an Executive Director, a Director of Meetings/Events/Association Administrator, Projects Manager and an Association Assistant, and is housed at the National Association of Attorneys General in Washington, D.C.
+NAMFCU is housed at the National Association of Attorneys General in Washington, D.C.
 This unique Association has enabled the Units to deter some of the largest and most insidious health care provider frauds, recover program dollars, punish corrupt practitioners, and prosecute those who abuse or neglect nursing home residents.

 One year after the signing of P.L.
 95-142, the Medicare-Medicaid Anti-Fraud and Abuse Amendments, by President Jimmy Carter on October 25, 1977, 19 MFCU Directors met formally for the first time in Mt.
 Laurel, New Jersey at the inaugural National Training Conference for Medicaid Fraud Control.
 These Directors met with key staff of the then-U.S. Department of Health, Education and Welfare (HEW) to discuss regulations, criteria for Unit certification and recertification and other matters of mutual concern.
 It was at this first meeting, due to a difference in opinion with HEW staff regarding the reporting requirements of the Units and the need for investigative confidentiality, that the Unit Directors recognized the need to form a national association.